 - Cars: parking is difficult and expensive, and traffic is infamously bad, particularly around the Arc de Triomphe.

-- Shopping: a mix of designer boutiques and lower-price shops, many aimed at tourists.
+- Shopping: a mix of designer boutiques and lower-price shops.
+Many are aimed at tourists, however.

-- Neighborhood: primarily shops and government offices, with some residential areas.
+- Neighborhood: primarily shops and government offices as well as some residential areas.

 - Read more on the 8e arrondissement municipality website.